 See all problems of the 2003 Chevrolet Cavalier.

 Headlights are going out completely on 2003 Chevrolet Cavalier.
 Ok, whom, has what legislator, in, whom's back pocket? there was a recall by Chevrolet in November, of 2004- I am betting completely voluntary, of course.
 This recall, was, for taillights and lightbulb grease.
 Right, somebody going to get killed in those vehicles, if the headlight problems are not corrected.
 Here is a hint, read thier TSB regarding the headlights dimming problem.
 What a load that is.
 I will tell you why, I think they put that TSB out.
 It was just simply to cover thier own you know what.
 I wonder how many fires, or deaths have occured due to the light hearted approach gm has towards the lighting problems on the 2003 models? don't you love huberous.
 Have you gone to your dealer about a safety issue lately.
 Oh, check out the brake rotors there is stress and heat fractures at less than thirty thousand miles.
 Come on! are we waiting for 1000 wheels to catch on fire, or just my pregnant wife loosing control due the shimmy.
 Ah heck, I'll just go buy a an old pinto and have real expensive lawn ornament fully insured of course, for the next three long years.
 Did I mention the stereo face burning ones fingers, but the dealer says, that was ok too.
 Forget the kickbacks and do your jobs.
 Remember the taxpayer and public servent, not corporation and public servent.
 Sleep well, I am glad someone can.
 I got go change some diapers now.
 Yeh, three kids; none of them ride in that death trap.
-This headlights problem happened on November 1, 2003.

 See all problems of the 2002 Chevrolet Cavalier.

 When braking the headlights would dim.
 Dealer has been notified.
 Ph.